Kale

 Understanding the key chemical compounds helps explain why kale pairs well with certain ingredients.

-Primary pigment providing deep green color and earthy, grassy flavor notes; heat-stable in kale
+Primary pigment providing deep green color and earthy, herbaceous aroma; slightly bitter taste compounds that intensify when kale is damaged or oxidized

 Quick Tips